 12.3 Appeals Procedure Senior Doctorates

-1. Candidates for the degree of DLitt, DSc, DSc Econ, or LLD, may appeal under this procedure against the decision of an Internal Committee not to recommend the award of the degree in respect of which the candidate submitted his/her works.
+1. Candidates for the degree of DLitt, DSc, DSc Econ or LLD, may appeal under this procedure against the decision of an Internal Committee not to recommend the award of the degree in respect of which the candidate submitted their works.